interactive-cookbook/alignment-models/README.md

 ## Usage

-Download the corpus from [here](https://github.com/interactive-cookbook/alignment-models/tree/main/data/alignment) into `./alignment-models/data/alignment` folder for reproducing our experiment results.
+Download the corpus from [here](https://github.com/interactive-cookbook/alignment-models/tree/main/data/alignment) into `./alignment-models/data/` folder for reproducing our experiment results.
+The data should be structured in one directory (/data), containing subdirectories corresponding to the different dishes, each of them including the recipes of the dish regrouped under a /recipes directory, and an "alignments.tsv" file.
+This file shows the crowsourced golden standard alignments of the correspoding recipes.
 Additionally, create the results folder where the trained models and their test results will be saved (**Notes:** You can change the hyperparameters and the path names in the file `constants.py`).
 Per default, the script looks for the following results folders:

 Model Name | Saves To
 --- | ---